Maximizing Influence with Graph Neural Networks: Experimental Evaluation

-The results for the influence spread of $100$ and $200$ seeds as computed by simulations of MC ICs can be seen in Tables \ref{tab:seeds100} and \ref{tab:seeds200}, while the time results are shown in Tables \ref{tab:comp_time} and \ref{tab:heuristics_time}.
+The results for the influence spread of $200$ seeds as computed by simulations of MC ICs can be seen in Table \ref{tab:seeds200}, while the time results are shown in Tables \ref{tab:comp_time} and \ref{tab:heuristics_time}.
 The best result is in bold and the second best is underlined.
-One can see that \textsc{Glie-Celf} exhibits overall superior influence quality compared to the rest of the methods, but is quite slower. \textsc{Grim} is slightly faster than \textsc{Glie-Celf} but is the second slowest method.
-This quantifies the substantial overhead caused by computing the influence spread of all candidate seeds in the first step.
-Their time difference amounts to how many more influence estimations \textsc{Glie-Celf} performs in every step compared to \textsc{Grim}, which performs only one.
-This is more obvious with \textsc{Pun}, which requires only one influence estimation in every step and no initial computation.
-It is from 3 to 60 times faster than \textsc{Imm} while its computational overhead moving from smaller to larger graphs is sublinear to the number of nodes.
+One can see that \textsc{Glie-Celf} exhibits overall superior influence quality compared to the rest of the methods, but is quite slower. \textsc{Pun} requires only one influence estimation in every step and no initial computation.
+It exhibits 3 to 60 times acceleration compared to \textsc{Imm} while its computational overhead moving from smaller to larger graphs is sublinear to the number of nodes.
 In terms of influence quality, \textsc{Pun} is first or second in the majority of the datasets and this effect becomes more clear as the seed set size increases. \textsc{DegDisc} is faster than \textsc{Pun} in smaller graphs but slower in larger and overall worse in seed set quality. \textsc{Pmia} provides medium seed set quality but is computationally inefficient. \textsc{Imm} is clearly not the fastest method, but it is very accurate, especially for smaller seed set sizes. \textsc{Finder} exhibits the least accurate performance, which is understandable given that it solves a relevant problem and not exactly IM for IC.
 The computational time presented is the time required to solve the node percolation, in which case it may retrieve a bigger seed set than 100 nodes.
 Thus, we can hypothesize it is quite faster for a limited seed set, but the quality of the retrieved seeds is the least accurate among all methods.
 Overall, we can contend that \textsc{Pun} provides the best accuracy-efficiency tradeoff from the examined methods.